NHH's innovation program for master students

 Internships placement process

-The matching of Innovation School participants and the internship opportunities take place as a direct part of the teaching modules during the spring term of 2021.
+The matching of Innovation School participants and the internship opportunities take place as a direct part of the teaching modules during the spring term.

 Information regarding how the Innovation School will be integrated into your master degree.
 Please note that the information on this topic may differ for Norwegian and international students.

-Innovation School is an NHH program taught at NHH, Goethe University and one more partner institution that is yet to be determined.
+Innovation School is taught at NHH, Goethe University and the Technical University of Munich.
 All credits taken in the Innovation School are granted by NHH and will be incorporated as part of your master degree.
 The Innovation School credits are graded.

 Students taking the New Business Development major have the option to integrate the Innovation School as part of their major profile.
 Students cannot combine a major in NBD with the Innovation School as their minor.